itinance/react-native-fs/README.md

 As @a-koka pointed out, you should then update your package.json to `"react-native-fs": "2.0.1-rc.2"` (without the tilde)

+### Update Info.plist if you want files to appear in Documents directory

+Set [UIFileSharingEnabled](https://developer.apple.com/documentation/bundleresources/information_property_list/uifilesharingenabled) and [LSSupportsOpeningDocumentsInPlace](https://developer.apple.com/documentation/bundleresources/information_property_list/lssupportsopeningdocumentsinplace) to be true to grant access to the Documents directory

 ### Adding automatically with react-native link

 At the command line, in your project folder, type: